 Overall, the plan was endorsed by almost 70 organisations representing all levels of government, recreational and commercial users, conservation and scientific groups and Aboriginal and Torres Strait Islander communities.

-Through the strategic plan one of the authority's basic beliefs comes to life: the Great Barrier Reef belongs to everyone and should be managed by everyone to ensure a healthy reef for the future.
+Through the strategic plan, one of the authority's basic beliefs comes to life: the Great Barrier Reef belongs to everyone and should be managed by everyone to ensure a healthy and vibrant reef for the future.

 In the Great Barrier Reef World Heritage Area in 25 years there will be: